Physics A Level KS5

 What should students do if they are struggling in Physics?

-If a student is struggling with the course they can speak to their class teachers or speak to Mrs Nawaid the Head of Physics.
-Regular completing of past paper questions, available to download on the AQA website, will allow your child to practice answering exam questions and build confidence.
+If a student is struggling with the course they can speak to their class teachers or speak to Mr Elstone, Director of Physics.
+Regular completing of past paper questions, available to download on the OCR website, will allow your child to practise answering exam questions and build confidence.

 How can I best support my child in Physics?